 Cammie Lee is an expert on markets-based approaches to international development with more than 10 years of experience in the public and private sectors and across multiple industries.

-At Results for Development, Ms. Lee is a program director leading R4D’s market shaping practice area and the country director in Tanzania.
+At Results for Development, Ms. Lee is a program director leading R4D’s market shaping practice area; she also previously served as the country director in Tanzania.
 She leads all of R4D’s market shaping work across the health, education and nutrition sectors, including overseeing R4D’s efforts to reduce childhood mortality due to pneumonia, the world’s leading infectious disease killer of children under five.
 This includes managing the procurement of 10 million pneumonia treatments for children in Ethiopia and Tanzania, working with local change agents to shape the market in both countries and other high-burden geographies, as well as leveraging monitoring, evaluation and learning approaches to ensure a sustainable access to, and rational use of lifesaving medicines.